vuejs-translations/docs-fr/src/api/built-in-components.md

   `<Suspense>` accepts two slots: the `#default` slot and the `#fallback` slot.
 It will display the content of the fallback slot while rendering the default slot in memory.

-  If it encounters async dependencies ([Async Components](/guide/components/async.html) and components with [`async setup()`](/guide/built-ins/suspense.html#async-setup)) while rendering the default slot, it will wait until all of them are resolved before displaying the default slot.
+  If it encounters async dependencies ([Composants asynchrones](/guide/components/async.html) and components with [`async setup()`](/guide/built-ins/suspense.html#async-setup)) while rendering the default slot, it will wait until all of them are resolved before displaying the default slot.

 - **See also:** [Guide - Suspense](/guide/built-ins/suspense.html)